pubnub/pubnub-mcp-server/resources/sdk_docs/php_publish-and-subscribe.md

 ## Fire

-Sends a message to Functions event handlers and Illuminate on a channel.
+fire() sends a message to Functions event handlers and Illuminate (/docs/illuminate/business-objects/external-data-sources).
+It triggers handlers on the target channel.
 Not replicated to subscribers and not stored in history.

 ### Method(s)

+To Fire a message you can use the following method(s) in the PHP SDK:

 ```
 `1$pubnub->fire()